HVAC Recommendations for School Closures

-Audit utility bills for signs of billing errors or indication of leaks or faulty meters if you experience unusual energy consumption.
+Audit utility bills for signs of billing errors or indications of leaks or faulty meters if you experience unusual energy consumption.

 If you are a current customer of Performance Services, please login to the Customer Portal to report any issues or concerns.

 Information and recommendations regarding COVID-19 are continually evolving, as are the science, technology, and procedures for combating the virus.
 Performance Services will take reasonable efforts to make recommendations consistent with accepted industry, scientific and/or governmental standards in place at the time of such recommendations.
 However, Performance Services disclaims any and all liability with respect to COVID-19, including, but not limited to, damages, costs and/or expenses related to any exposure to, contraction and/or spread of the virus.